Is having extra one to one lessons useful before and during a child’s primary school years?

 Experiencing the world around them helps young children develop an understanding of numerous disciplines such as art and sport, which can indirectly lead to the acquisition of new skills.

 Taking lessons in music, dance or art lets children discover their natural curiosity and creativity to reveal their talents and fulfil their potential.

 Calling on the help of a private tutor for this discovery allows children to experience a new sport, subject or musical instrument in a professional and focussed, yet calm and open setting.

 Learning Letters and Numbers with Personal Tutors

-Having a good command of these basic skills will serve as a firm foundation on which to build their knowledge in the future.
+Having a good command of these basic skills will serve as a good foundation on which to build their knowledge in the future.
 One to one tutoring gives them the opportunity to consolidate new knowledge and put it into practice.

 This is the reason why taking private lessons at a young age can have such an impact later on in a child’s academic career.

 A focus on learning using basic learning methods and addressing any difficulties in the early years will provide learners with a strong start to learn more advanced topics in the future.